Meghan Markle’s Mother ‘Overjoyed’ After Royal Baby’s Birth

 Meghan Markle gave birth to her first child this week.
-The Duchess of Sussex welcomed the baby boy with her husband, Prince Harry, on Monday, and everyone is said to be thrilled about the new addition to the family, especially’s Meghan’s mother, Doria Ragland.
+The Duchess of Sussex and her husband, Prince Harry, welcomed the baby boy on Monday.
+Those close to the royals are said to be thrilled about the new addition to the family, especially’s Meghan’s mother, Doria Ragland.

-People Magazine reports that Doria is said to be “overjoyed” by the baby’s birth and about becoming a grandmother for the very first time.
-Ragland is currently with her daughter, who is recovering from child birth, and has been by Meghan’s side since last month.
+People reports that Doria is said to be “overjoyed” by the baby’s birth, and is also joyful in becoming a grandmother for the very first time.
+Ragland is currently with her daughter, who is recovering from childbirth, and has been by Meghan’s side over the last month.

 Doria came in from L.A. to join Meghan at Frogmore Cottage as she awaited the birth of her little prince.
-The mother and daughter are said to be very close, and she was the only member of Markle’s family who attended her royal wedding to Prince Harry last May.
+The mother and daughter are said to be very close, and Ragland was the only member of Markle’s family to attend her royal wedding last May.

-Meghan and Harry first announced their new addition on Instagram, in a post that revealed the baby boy weighed 7 pounds, 3 ounces.
+Meghan and Harry first announced their new addition on Instagram, in a post which revealed that the baby boy weighed 7 pounds, 3 ounces.

 “The Duchess and baby are both healthy and well, and the couple thank members of the public for their shared excitement and support during this very special time in their lives.
 More details will be shared in the forthcoming days,” the statement revealed.

-Following the birth, Prince Harry spoke out about welcoming his first child with Meghan Markle, and was every bit the proud father, beaming a smile as he told reporters that he was amazed with his new little bundle of joy, and his wife.
+Following the birth, Prince Harry spoke out about welcoming his first child with Meghan Markle.
+Harry was every bit the proud father, beaming as he told reporters that he was amazed with his little bundle of joy, and with his wife.

 “It’s been the most amazing experience I could ever possibly imagine.
 How any woman does what they do is beyond comprehension.
 But we’re both absolutely thrilled and so grateful to all the love and support from everybody out there.
 It’s been amazing, so we just wanted to share this with everybody.”